mlgupta/dalang/README.md

 | org_user_cred_file | Credential file for tfuser created by ```iac-boot.yml```.
 Content of this file must be entered into ansible-vault file ```aws-deploy-secrets.yml```.
 This file has the same syntax as ```aws-secrets.yml```.|

 3. Modify each AWS environment's group_vars file.
 Please note that Ansible passes parameters defined in these files to terraform, as per terraform template definition.
-So, for each terraform stack you define that requires variables, that needs to be defined here.
+So, for each Terraform stack, you define that requires variables, that need to be defined here.

 ```
 group_vars: